javidiazdom/login-app/README.md

 ## Usage

 This is a nodejs application.
-Once nodejs is installed and propperly configured on your system, you will be able to run `npm install` and `npm start` to execute the proyect.
+Once nodejs is installed and propperly configured on your system, you will be able to run `npm install` and `npm start` inside the proyect directory to execute the proyect.